arunavasu2008/github-setup-activity/README.md

-# github-setup-activity
+# GitHub Setup Activity

+Name: Aruna M
+Department: Electronics and Communication Engineering

-My first GitHub repository for the GitHub setup activity.
+This repository was created as part of a GitHub learning activity.

+It contains sample files to understand how GitHub repositories work.